November in

 UV index

-In Bangkok, the average daily maximum UV index in November is 10.
-A UV Index reading of 8 to 10 represents a very high threat to health from unsafe exposure to UV radiation for the average person.
+In November, the average daily maximum UV index is 10.
+A UV Index of 8 to 10 symbolizes a very high health hazard from unsafe exposure to UV radiation for the ordinary person.